Pellionia Pulchra Care: How To Grow Polynesian Ivy [INDOORS]

 Where Can You Use Pellionia?

-Pulchra is an excellent decorative houseplant.
-Its distinctive leaves with patterned veins are aesthetically appealing.
+The Polynesian watermelon plant is an excellent decorative houseplant on the patio.
+Its distinctive leaves with patterned veins are aesthetically appealing as a groundcover.

-They grow well with other plants and do exceptionally well in hanging baskets placed in windows.
+They grow with other plants and do exceptionally well in hanging baskets in windows.